thiagotsdelima/backFoodExplorer/README.md

 Search and Filtering: Includes advanced search and filtering options, making discovering specific content quick and simple.

-Tag Management: Facilitates the organization and categorization of content through a tag system, improving the navigability and relevance of search results.

-Integration with External APIs: Leverages the power of external APIs to enrich the application with additional data and functionality, expanding capabilities beyond internal content.

 Friendly User Interface: Developed with a responsive and intuitive design, ensuring a great user experience on different devices and screen sizes.

 Good Development Practices: Built following software development industry best practices and standards, including clean code, detailed documentation, and comprehensive testing.